alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 Assignment 1:

 Follow the videos here for lessons 11 and 12.
 Complete the example created there, it looks like an animated flower.
-Soleve the SASS problems.
+Solve the SASS problems.
 Feel free to apply your own ideas to this exercise, Submit it to GradeScope.

-Assignment 2:

-Find a past project and apply SASS to that project.
-Rewrite and compile the stylesheet with SASS.
-Use the following:

-- SASS Variables
-- Use SASS operators and expressions
-- Use @for
-- Use the SASS nested selector syntax

-Use the SASS docs.
-Read up on the following.
+## Additional Resources

 - https://sass-lang.com/guide
 - https://sass-lang.com/documentation